 Does Amazon Prime Australia have NFL games?

 Amazon Prime will simulcast games also aired on the NBC and CBS networks.
-This comes after Amazon outbid Twitter, which previously had rights to streaming TNF games on the social network.
-A lot remains to be seen about streaming quality, and if Amazon/NFL will actually follow through with its ‘worldwide’ promise.
-So far, Amazon has added to Australian streaming fans’ woes by blocking HBO content, and it will be interesting to see how American Football fans receive this partnership.
-Twitter’s games were streamed for free, but we imagine with Prime it will be behind the USD $2.99 paywall, unless you have a Twitch account.
+This comes after Amazon outbid Twitter in 2017, which previously had rights to streaming TNF games on the social network.
+Twitter’s games were streamed for free, but with Prime it’s behind the USD $2.99 paywall, unless you have a Twitch account.